Project proposals for various works on school sites

 If unsure, please contact your Asset Services Officer to seek clarification.

-Work that may be undertaken by schools with approval from Asset Management
+1.2 Work that schools may undertake with Asset Management approval

-Certain asset-related works in schools must be submitted through FMWeb 2.0 and approved by an Asset Management Senior Group Leader or Director in writing.
+Asset-related works in schools must be submitted through FMWeb 2.0 and approved by an Asset Management Senior Group Leader or Director.

 Example of works that may be approved by Asset Management for delivery by school staff or via FMC, include: